eclipse-threadx/threadx/README.md

 # Contribution, feedback and issues

 If you encounter any bugs, have suggestions for new features or if you would like to become an active contributor to this project please follow the instructions provided in the contribution guideline for the corresponding repo.

+For general support, please post a question to [Stack Overflow](http://stackoverflow.com/questions/tagged/azure-rtos+threadx) using the `threadx` and `azure-rtos` tags.